ELIXIR-IIB-training/docker-advanced-course/slides/1-2-volume-mounts.md

 -  \setmonofont{Ubuntu Mono}
 ---

-# Add the Storage details
-TODO

 # Data in Docker

 We are in a containerized world.

 Everything is separated.

-How do we shared/access data ?
+How do we share/access data ?

-# Data in Docker
+# Data in Docker: Goals
-## Goals

 1. How Docker manages data ?
 2. Use different type of data storage